angelinewang/realm_rn/README.md

 --> Functions are exported from these modules for use

 ### Using tokenService
+= Currently only used on Auth Context and passed down through `useAuth()` to relevant Screens
 1. Create `const {authData} = useAuth()` inside File --> Because Hooks cannot be used inside the service
 2. Call `tokenService.getUserId` with `authData` argument